 CSD Internship Program

 Position description: The Center for the Study of Democracy offers internship opportunities for outstanding university students, who are interested in gaining experience in an interdisciplinary public policy think tank.
-The main thematic areas of research and policy analysis for 2020 and 2021 are: crime and justice, corruption and anti-corruption, human rights and social inclusion, energy security and competitiveness, and Russian economic influence.
+The main thematic areas of research and policy analysis for 2022 are: crime and security, justice, corruption and state capture, human rights and migration, energy security, energy transition and economic development, and foreign influence and disinformation.

 - excellent university credentials